-- (c) Author biographies: On a separate page provide a one-paragraph biographical note for each author up to 40 words for a single author, but not to exceed 100 words in a multi-authored paper.
+(c) Author biographies: On a separate page provide a one-paragraph biographical note for each author - up to 40 words for a single author, but not to exceed 100 words in a multi-authored paper.
 A title page with the name of author(s), position and place of work should be submitted separately to preserve anonymity.
 This will not be sent to the Editorial Board referees.
-Accordingly all information about authorship including personal acknowledgements and institutional affiliations must also be presented separately. - (d) Contributions must be typed in double spacing with wide margins.
-All pages must be numbered. - (e) Tables should be typed in double spacing, each on a separate page with a self-explanatory title.
+Accordingly, all information about authorship including personal acknowledgements and institutional affiliations must also be presented separately.

+(d) Contributions must be typed in double spacing with wide margins.
+All pages must be numbered.

+(e) Tables should be typed in double spacing, each on a separate page with a selfexplanatory title.
 Tables should be comprehensible without reference to the text.
-They should be placed at the end of the document with their approximate locations indicated in the text. - (f) Figures and illustrations are usually produced direct from author's originals and should be presented as good black or white images preferably, and carefully labelled in initial capital/lower case lettering with symbols in a form consistent with text use.
+They should be placed at the end of the document with their approximate locations indicated in the text.

+(f) Figures and illustrations are usually produced direct from author's originals and should be presented as good black or white images preferably, and carefully labelled in initial capital/lower case lettering with symbols in a form consistent with text use.
 Unnecessary background patterns, lines and shading should be avoided.
 All figures and tables should be referred to in the text and their appropriate positions indicated in the text.
-Any artwork should be submitted in electronic form (ie. as a JPEG or BMP file). - (g) All articles should be preceded by an Abstract of a maximum of 200 words, giving a concise statement of the intention and results or conclusions of the article.
-The abstract should be followed by up to 6 key words. - (h)Total word counts must be given. - (i) Bibliographic references in the text should quote the author's name and the date of publication thus: Schaefer (1998).
+Any artwork should be submitted in electronic form (ie. as a JPEG or BMP file).

+(g) All articles should be preceded by an Abstract of a maximum of 200 words, giving a concise statement of the intention and results or conclusions of the article.
+The abstract should be followed by up to 6 key words.

+(h) Total word counts must be given.

+(i) Bibliographic references in the text should quote the author's name and the date of publication thus: Schaefer (1998).
 Multiple citations should be given alphabetically rather than chronologically: (Cattanach, 1998; Jennings, 1999; Schaefer, 1997).
 If a work has two authors, cite both names in the text throughout: Rye & Jager (2007).
 In the case of reference to three or more authors, use all names on the first mention and et al. thereafter except in the reference list.
-The letters a, b, c, etc should distinguish citations of different works by the same author in the same year. - (j) Authors should also include a reference list that includes all the works cited in the text, listed in alphabetical order.
+The letters a, b, c, etc should distinguish citations of different works by the same author in the same year.

+(j) Authors should also include a reference list that includes all the works cited in the text, listed in alphabetical order.
 References should follow the format described in the Publication Manual of the American Psychological Association (APA).
-They should list authors' surnames and initials, date of publication, title of article, name of book or journal, volume number or edition, editors, place of publication and publisher.
+Please refer to: https://apastyle.apa.org/style-grammar-guidelines/references They should list authors'

+surnames and initials, date of publication, title of article, name of book or journal, volume number or edition, editors, place of publication and publisher.
 In the case of an article or book chapter, page numbers should be included.

+- Give all journal/periodical titles in full, using uppercase and lowercase letters - Capitalise only the first word of the title and of the subtitle, if any, plus any proper nouns. - Two or more references by the same author are arranged by year of publication.